-So, to undertake second charge mortgage business, lenders, administrators and brokers have to be authorised and hold the correct permissions.
+So, to do second charge mortgage business, lenders, administrators and brokers must be authorised and hold the correct permissions.

 We also have powers to register and supervise firms carrying out consumer buy-to-let (CBTL) activity, as defined in the government’s legislative framework (see the Mortgage Credit Directive Order 2015).

-Read about how the changes will affect your firm from the links on the right.
+Read how the changes will affect your firm from the links on the right.